Glossary¶

 A unique type of OptiFine-specific cape, given to a very few select of players by sp614x.

-Old name for additional cosmetics that OptiFine may load.
-These are available to only a very few select of players.
+The old name for additional cosmetics that OptiFine may load.
+These are available to only a very select group of players.
 See Custom Player Models.

 The maximum amount of one item you can hold in one slot.
-Commonly 1, 8, 16, or 64.
+This is often 1, 8, 16, or 64.

 A sequence of letters.
 OptiFine reads these in the ASCII encoding, not UTF-8.